 To get faster at the 10K distance, you need to train smarter, rather than harder.
-Now you can with the help of our resident running coaches.

 Run at a conversational effort and as you get closer to race day, try to include blocks of threshold running at a controlled discomfort within the last 30 minutes of this long run.
 For example, 90 minutes including 3-4 x 6 mins at threshold pace within the last 45 minutes.

 ‘Threshold’ running is the essential element of any distance runner’s weekly training.
 Running at a level of ‘controlled discomfort’ helps to develop your running economy allowing you to sustain a race effort for longer.

 Build blocks of running at 3-4 word answer effort at between 10k and HM pace within a 45-60 minute run.
 Ensure these blocks progress through your plan, building up from, for example 5 x 5 minutes to 3 x 10 minutes and even a continuous 20-25 minutes.
 Use your heart rate monitor if you really want to get this right.

 Hill training builds strength, power and leg speed and can give you a massive boost to finding that fifth and sixth gear and running at pace.

 Incorporate some 45-60s bursts of fast hill running into your weekly training.
 Complete 8-12 reps with a 90-120s jogged recovery focusing on running with a tall posture, quick, light foot-strike and generating power from driving your arms.